 UNMS MedRevue is an annual musical production entirely written, directed, produced and performed by 60+ medical students.
 With months of rehearsing to put on a two-nights-only performance, MedRevue proudly showcases Newcastle medical students’ talents, from dance, to music, to acting, to singing, or in some cases, all four at the same time.
 What’s better?
 This is a charity musical, with proceeds that go to UNMS’ Charity partners.
 Keep an eye out for audition dates for the next MedRevue.

 So you say you would like to help people…or at least you that’s what you told your interviewer about why you wanted to do medicine.
-But if you really mean what you said, UNMS Charity is a platform for medical students to give back (and have fun in the process) through multiple events across the year.
+But if you really meant what you said, UNMS Charity is a platform for medical students to give back (and have fun in the process) through multiple events across the year.
 These events range from the annual UNMS Charity Trivia Night, UNMS Charity Movie Nights, ye ol’ faithful Bunnings BBQ, and for those crazy enough to call exercise fun, through the Hill to Harbour, Bondi to Bronte and Nobbys to Newcastle Runs.
 For more information on UNMS Charity, feel free to email the Charity Officers at email@example.com.

 The BMed and MD Program at Newcastle attracts students from all across the world and these students have only added to the already rich and diverse quality of the JMP cohort.
 The UNMS International Portfolio provides representation and a voice for international medical student at Newcastle, a forum for international students to raise any issues or concerns, and liaises with the faculty to coordinate events and initiatives to assist International students in integrating into university life in a foreign country.
 To get in touch with the International Officer, feel free to send an email to firstname.lastname@example.org.